DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 sudo apt install -y ~/Downloads/Pinokio*
 ```

-* I run Pinokio from the Apps drawer.
+* I run Pinokio from the Apps Drawer.

 ---

 # Installing Docker.

+Docker is a container manager for app development and distribution.

 > **Attribution:**
 >